 If Disney isn’t your thing, check out other amusement parks such as Busch Gardens, SeaWorld, and Sesame Place, which also offer military families cut-rate admission.
 If you have an amusement park in your area that isn’t named here, look into military discounts anyway.
 Try to find out before you go, though, because some discounts are available only in advance, not at the door.

 Rawpixel.com / Shutterstock.com

-Military servicemen and servicewomen and their families are also able to take advantage of military shopping benefits designed to help them save money.
-Whether it’s groceries from the military commissary, department store items from the exchange, gas or even fast food, the military offers a number of opportunities for family members to save money when they shop.
+Military servicemen and servicewomen and their families are also able to take advantage of an array of shopping benefits including savings on groceries at the military commissary, department store items from the exchange and gas.
 Plus, most items purchased in military base exchanges are tax exempt, which is another way to save.

 8. Child care assistance

 One of the benefits that can come in handy for everyone in the family is military child care.
 Most military bases include full-time or hourly daycare centers.
 Payment for military day care services is based on the entire family’s income.
 And although there are usually long waiting lists, another military benefit allows you to use subsidized in-home day care as long as they have been officially approved.
 If you don’t live near a military base with day care facilities, the cost of care at a civilian day care site can be subsidized.